Child check-in - operation

 Any matching search results are listed, including the option to Add as a visitor?

 Select Add as a visitor.
 On the Add visitor page enter the child and parent information.
-The fields on the form are set in your Children module's settings on the Connect Options tab.
+The fields on the form are set in your Children module's settings on the Check-In Options tab.
 Required fields are distinguished with a red asterisk symbol.
-The child's Name, Sex and Date of Birth are always required fields but other fields can be set as optional in the Children module's settings on the Connect Options tab.
+The child's Name, Sex and Date of Birth are always required fields but other fields can be set as optional in the Children module's settings on the Check-In Options tab.

 If you have uploaded a data protection statement or privacy notice to ChurchSuite, Visitors will be required to confirm they have read, understood and accept your privacy notice.
 The Save Details button will only become active when they tick to confirm their permission for you to process their personal information in accordance with your policy.
 Once they click Save Details, a customisable Success email is sent to the parent email address (if supplied) confirming the personal information they have submitted through the form.